FelixOnline/v2/content/articles/2011-5-26-two-hour-lunchtime-could-be-abolished.md

  - /news/1251/two-hour-lunchtime-could-be-abolished
 imported: true
 comments:
+ - value: >
- - Too often ive been annoyed at how long the lunch break is There is nothing more annoying than having a day with only a few hours of lectures split by a two hour break This proposal sounds perfectly reasonable and i welcome it although i wont be around to see it implementedIf it aint broke dont fix it
+     Too often i've been annoyed at how long the lunch break is.
+There is nothing more annoying than having a day with only a few hours of lectures split by a two hour break.
+This proposal sounds perfectly reasonable and i welcome it... although i won't be around to see it implemented.,If it ain't broke don't fix it?

 # Article Taxonomies
 categories: